srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

     > **Note**: The latency should be about 1 millisecond, since both VMs are in the same availability set (within the same Azure datacenter).

-1. In the Azure portal, navigate to the **az30301a-labRG-Deployment-id** resource group blade, in the list of resources, select the **az30301a-avset** availability set entry, and on the **az30301a-avset** blade, note the fault domain and update domain values assigned the two Azure VMs.
+1. In the Azure portal, navigate to the **az30301a-labRG-Deployment-id** resource group blade, in the list of resources, select the **az30301a-avset** availability set entry, and on the **az30301a-avset** blade, note the fault domain and update domain values assigned Azure VMs.

 1. In the Azure portal, navigate back to the **az30301a-labRG-Deployment-id** resource group blade, in the list of resources, select the **az30301a-lb** load balancer entry, and on the **az30301a-lb** blade, note the public IP address entry.